DataDog/documentation/content/en/observability_pipelines/destinations/amazon_s3.md

 disable_toc: false
 ---

 The Amazon S3 destination is available for the [Archive Logs template][1].
-Use this destination to archive your logs in Datadog-rehydratable format in an Amazon S3 bucket.
+Use this destination to send your logs in Datadog-rehydratable format to an Amazon S3 bucket for archiving.
 You need to set up [Datadog Log Archives][2] if you haven't already and then set up the destination in the pipeline UI.

 ## Configure Log Archives